 Provide services that enhance the ecological balance and sustainability of the regional forest resource.

-The Kickapoo Woods Cooperative formed in 2000 and incorporated in 2001, the KWC began with 39 members, managing about 5000 acres.
+The Kickapoo Woods Cooperative formed in 2000 and incorporated in 2001, beginning with 39 members who owned about 5000 acres.
 As of January of 2013, 395 members in 9 counties (all in the Kickapoo Valley and neighboring watersheds) were being served by co-op personnel and contracted agents.
 By 2016 numbers rose to over 500 members owning over 65,000 acres of land.
-If you are doing the math, that is over 100 square miles of woodlands under sustainable management.
-That's a powerful number that speaks volumes to regional forest sustainability.
-KWC Members are that voice!
+If you are doing the math, that is over 100 square miles of forest practicing sustainable management.
+This increase speaks volumes to the regional interest in forest sustainability.
+Together, we are making a difference!

 KWC Membership Map